 Everett earned his B.S. from Georgia State University, majoring in Exercise Science, while playing on the Men’s Basketball team, where he was named to the Atlantic-Sun Conference All-Academic Team multiple times.
 He also earned the Pickett Riggs and Stoney Burgess Awards for the highest GPA of junior and senior male athletes, respectively.

 Everett resides in the Pine Hills Neighborhood along the border of Brookhaven and Buckhead with his wife, Jaymee, and their two young children, Catherine (7) and Everett, V (6).
 They are parishioners at Immaculate Heart of Mary Catholic Church, where they serve as pre-marital counselors.
 Everett and Jaymee are both very active in their children’s school, Immaculate Heart of Mary Catholic School, where they coach kids’ basketball and soccer.
-Everett serves on the board of the Castleberry Square Condominium Association, and on the board of PEDS, as well as a volunteer coach for children’s soccer at Peachtree Road United Methodist Church in Buckhead.
+Everett serves as the treasurer of the Roxboro Valley Association, he is on the board of the Castleberry Square Condominium Association and on the board of PEDS, as well as a volunteer coach for children’s soccer at Peachtree Road United Methodist Church and children’s basketball at Peachtree Presbyterian Church.